steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/04_Play_with_Management_Zones/README.md

 We also need Management Zones for the other apps: EasyTravel and HipsterShop.

-...and we might not have completed the Sock Shop Management Zone configuration via the console.
+...and we might not have completed the Sock Shop Management Zone configuration via the console. :sleeping:

 No worry!!!

-Dynatrace provide a rich REST API that can be used, among other things, to automate configuration.
+Dynatrace provides a rich REST API that can be used, among other things, to automate configuration.

 And we have a script that will use the API to save time and create the Management Zones for you! :sunglasses: